-The Story Behind the 2017 Napa Wildfires – PG&E Whistleblowers Post
+The Story Behind the California Wildfires – PG&E Whistleblowers Post

-[Post Updated May 2018] I spent last weekend in Napa Valley.
+[Post Updated December 2018 see below, How to file a wildfire lawsuit and maximize your recovery.]
+I spent a weekend in October 2017 in the Napa Valley.
 From Santa Rosa to Calistoga, the only talk is of the fires.
 Tourism will return, the wine still flows but for thousands of Californians, their lives were permanently altered by the fires.
 What can we learn from these deadly fires?
 How do we prevent them from happening again?
 And can we hold someone accountable for the lives lost and dreams destroyed?
 The answers to some of these questions are held by PG&E whistleblowers (Pacific Gas & Electric).

 The Tragedy Unfolds

-During the weekend, I traveled up in the hills and watched as firefighters continued to knock down the last smoldering hotspots, talked to linemen and met with some folks directly affected by the tragedy.
+During my October 2017 weekend, I traveled up in the hills and watched as firefighters continued to knock down the last smoldering hotspots, talked to linemen and met with some folks directly affected by the tragedy.

 On Saturday (October 21st) in the hills just outside Santa Rosa and Napa, the smoke was still visible and the smell everywhere.
 Dozens of firefighters from all over the country continued to knock down stubborn little fires.
 First responders still were going door to door sifting through destroyed homes looking for the bodies of the missing.